SELF-Technology/self-chain-public/docs/roadmap/beta-web-app.md

 Favorite TV shows?

-Favorite music artists?
+Favourite music artists?

-Favorites books?
+Favourites books?

 What's on your to watch/to read/to listen to list?